 Their affection is plain.

 I frequently wonder why there aren’t more dog bites happening.
 We humans do the craziest things.
 We take a dog out of it’s natural environment (outside), “domesticate” it (well, not entirely), and then expect poor Fido to act human.
-He barks – let’s use a shock collar.
-He pees on the floor – let’s rub his nose in it.
-He pulls on a leash – prong collar it is.
+Dog barks – so let’s use a shock collar.
+Dog pees on the floor – let’s rub his nose in it.
+Dog pulls on a leash – prong collar it is.
 Why?
-He needs to be punished, so he knows he’s been bad.
+Obviously he needs to be punished, so he knows he’s been bad.

 The concept of punishing a dog always confused me.
 People tell me they do it so the dog knows that it “did wrong”.
 But in reality, have they?
 Dogs are very honest creatures.
 They aren’t conniving.
 They aren’t diabolical.
 They don’t bluff.
 Unlike, say…Oh I don’t know.
 Maybe….